pedroalbanese/ocb/README.md

 In January 2013, the author granted a free license for any open source license certified by the Open Source Initiative.

-It is worth noting that the U.S. patents for OCB mode were intentionally abandoned in 2021.
+The U.S. patents were intentionally abandoned in 2021.